d03n3rfr1tz3/TS3-Bot/README.md

     Guest groups, which will filter some logical things</font>

--   <font size="2">Then just search for the first \<Enabled\>-Node in your Configuration and set the value to �true� instead of �false�.
+-   <font size="2">Then just search for the first \<Enabled\>-Node in your Configuration and set the value to ?true? instead of ?false?.
     More details are described in the Configuration itself.</font>

 <font size="2">Now your bot is configured and will automatically try to
 connect to your TeamSpeak server.
-The bot will not be visible for you as a normal connecting user, so don�t panic.
+The bot will not be visible for you as a normal connecting user, so don?t panic.
 Just type !help into the global chat and the bot should answer you with a private message.
 Look into the Troubleshooting section if anything goes wrong here.</font>

 <font size="2">Make sure you add the IP on which the Bot is running into
-your �query\_ip\_whitelist.txt� file of your TeamSpeak server.
+your ?query\_ip\_whitelist.txt? file of your TeamSpeak server.
 Otherwise the Bot will be banned after a few seconds from the antispam mechanism.</font>

 <font size="2" style="font-size: 11pt">**Troubleshooting**</font>

-<font size="2">The Bot is a service, so you don�t see a black console
+<font size="2">The Bot is a service, so you don?t see a black console
 with some debug or error information.
 Of course, there is a log!
 Because we are in the windows world, the bot is logging into the windows event log.
-You find this under your �Control Panel� \> �Administrative Tools�
+You find this under your ?Control Panel? \> ?Administrative Tools?
-\> �Event Viewer�.
-Just look into the �Application Log� (in Windows 7/ Windows 2008 under �Windows Protocols� \> �Application�) and there you find a lot of information.
-The Bot logs with the Source �TS3-Bot� for which you can filter.
+\> ?Event Viewer?.
+Just look into the ?Application Log? (in Windows 7/ Windows 2008 under ?Windows Protocols? \> ?Application?) and there you find a lot of information.
+The Bot logs with the Source ?TS3-Bot? for which you can filter.
 In most cases there are connection problems or corrupt configurations, which you can identify here.</font>

-<font size="2">It�s also possible to start the bot with the console-app
+<font size="2">It?s also possible to start the bot with the console-app
-�TS3-Bot.Console.exe�.
+?TS3-Bot.Console.exe?.
 Here are all errors additionally visible in the pretty black window.</font>

-<font size="2">Do not hesitate to contact me, if you can�t get it to
+<font size="2">Do not hesitate to contact me, if you can?t get it to
 work.
-Just email me, but don�t forget to add some details and all recent log entries from the TS3-Bot.</font>
+Just email me, but don?t forget to add some details and all recent log entries from the TS3-Bot.</font>

 <font size="2" style="font-size: 11pt">**Contact**</font>